merin86/arholma/README.md

 - All other content was written by the developer

 ### Code
 - The structure of the website is taken from the "Love Running" website.
 Some codes have been copied from there and then alternated to fit this website.
+The gallery page was copied straight from "Love Running", where own pictures were inserted.
 - The code structure for the hostel page came from information on this video: [Responsive CSS tutorial video](https://www.youtube.com/watch?v=9FNNkzPBFcE)
-- This previous PP1 project has been used as a source of inspiration for the website, as well as to create this README.md: [THRIVE](https://elainebroche-dev.github.io/ms1-thrive/)
+- The following previous PP1 project has been used as a source of inspiration for the website, as well as to create this README.md: [THRIVE](https://elainebroche-dev.github.io/ms1-thrive/)
-- Much of the code to create this website comes from this webpage: [W3Schools](https://www.w3schools.com/)
+- The following web page has been used as a learning tool and source of inspiration to create own codes for the website: [W3Schools](https://www.w3schools.com/)

 ### Media
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)